huboard/huboard/README.md

 Note: I know this is crap, trust me I will fix it.

 Before deploying there are a few step you need to do manually to prepare the assets for production.
-Will will need node.js installed as well as the requirejs, uglify-js (v1.x) and lazy npm packages.
+Will will need node.js installed and to run `npm` to install build dependencies.

-    npm install requirejs uglify-js@1 lazy
+    npm install

 Predeployment (if you've changed any js or css files) run the following rake tasks in this exact order